OpenBB-finance/OpenBB/guides/stocks/behavioural_analysis/introduction_to_behavioural_analysis.md

 ![The Behavioural Analysis submenu](images/behavioural_analysis1.png)<br>

 The commands with blue text here do not require a ticker, faded commands will turn blue when there is a ticker loaded.
+In order

 ````
 (🦋) /stocks/ba/ $ load gme